 What have we learned from the past?
 Let’s see now:

 - Ensure that fine old school buildings acquire heritage listing at the earliest opportunity.

-- Revisit the heritage listing regularly on a category basis.
+- Revisit the heritage listing on a regular basis.
 While original Henry Bastow schools have been heritage listed for years, red-brick schools from the 1890s to 1920 are protected by council determined heritage overlays only.
 It is time for a general review.

-- The memories of the lost schools must be formally acknowledged, whether it be in Albert Street, Brunswick, or in Highland Avenue, Oakleigh East or in a rural picnic ground.
+- The memories of the lost schools should be formally acknowledged.
+Ideally, a consistent format will be used for all lost schools, whether they were in Albert Street, Brunswick, elsewhere in the city, or in a rural setting.